feathersjs/docs/faq/readme.md

 > **Note:** URLs should never contain actions that change data like `post/publish` or `post/delete`.
 Feathers enforces this more strictly than most other frameworks.
 For example to publish a post you would call `.patch(id, { published: true })`  .

-## I am not getting the right HTTP error code
-## I am not getting JSON errors
+## Why am I not getting JSON errors?

 If you get a plain text error and a 500 status code for errors that should return different status codes, make sure you have the `feathers-errors/handler` configured as described in the [Express errors](../api/errors.md#rest-express-errors) chapter.

+## Why am I not getting the correct HTTP error code

+See the above answer.

 ## How can I do custom methods like `findOrCreate`?